dhis2-chap/epidemiar_example_model/README.md

 |evi|	mean|	EVI|
 |ndwi5|	mean|	NDWI5|
 |ndwi6|	mean|	NDWI6|
+Note that all the reference methods are now set to mean, because we assume we are given weekly data from CHAP.

 ## requirements.txt
 This txt file lists all the required packages and creates an enviroment with the necessary packages through a docker.
 As some of the packages